FamALouiz/Sudoku-Solver/README.md

 * If you're stuck, try using the AI solver.
 * Don't be afraid to make mistakes!
 You can always undo your last move.

-## Unique Features

-* This Sudoku game is the only one with a built-in AI solver that can help you solve any puzzle, no matter how difficult.
-* The game also features a clean and user-friendly interface, making it easy to play and enjoy.
-* Additionally, the game tracks your progress and stats so you can see how you're improving over time.